 For instance, if I’m speaking at a convention, and I want the audience to come by my booth to purchase my books, my introduction might sound like this.

 Hi, I’m Doug Staneart with The Leader’s Institute ®, an international leadership development company, and I help people eliminate public speaking fear.
 One of the things that I’m most know for is being the author of two best-selling books, Fearless Presentations and Mastering Presentations.

-For instance, if I’m leading a webinar, and I want the audience to purchase a seat in one of my public speaking classes, my introduction might sound like this.
+However, if I’m leading a webinar, I may want the audience to purchase a seat in one of my classes.
+In that case, my introduction might sound like this.